Western Basin of Lake Erie

 The Western Basin of Lake Erie is the shallowest and warmest part of the lake, covering approximately 2,600 square miles (6,700 km²).
-Its average depth is only about 24 feet (7 meters), making it highly susceptible to temperature fluctuations and biological activity.
+Its average depth is only about 24 feet (7.3 meters), with a maximum depth of 62 feet (19 meters) near the Bass Islands, making the Western Basin highly susceptible to temperature fluctuations and biological activity.
 The basin’s relatively shallow waters contribute to its ecological dynamics, including the frequent formation of waves and algal blooms.

 Physical Characteristics and Wave Activity

 Due to its shallow depth, the Western Basin experiences significant wave action even under light wind conditions.
 A 2004 report by The New York Times noted that “even the slightest breeze can kick up lively waves.”
 Other observers have confirmed that these waves can develop quickly, affecting navigation and shoreline conditions.
 The basin’s shallow waters warm rapidly during summer months, which influences both weather patterns and aquatic life.

 Ecological Concerns and Phosphorus Runoff

 By the 2010s, phosphorus pollution emerged as a major environmental concern in the Western Basin.
 Much of the phosphorus entering the lake originates from agricultural runoff, particularly from fertilizers applied to no-till corn and soybean fields in the surrounding watershed.
 Heavy rains wash these nutrients into local streams, which then carry them into the basin.
 Harmful runoff was managed in the past by the Great Black Swamp, but the draining of the swamp in the late 1800s allowed runoff to flow directly into the lake.
 Elevated phosphorus levels contribute to harmful algal blooms, including toxic cyanobacteria, which can disrupt ecosystems, harm wildlife, and pose risks to human health.